Tiierr/Tiierr/README.md

 ### What about ME
-- 🔭 I’m currently working on Geetest
+- 🔭 I’m currently working on Geetest、
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust.
-- 💬 Ask me about Anything!ust
+- 💬 Ask me about Anything!
 - ⚡ Fun fact: Boring!